Best Memory Foam Pillow

 This may seem like a short amount of time, but pillows need regular replacing because they absorb dead skin, hair, and sweat.
 These s inevitably attract dust mites, a microscopic pest many people are allergic to.

 The weight of your head flattens your pillow over time, causing it to provide less support.
-A shredded memory foam pillow tends to last longer than a one-piece pillow since you can fluff it up to keep it in shape.
+A shredded memory foam pillow tends to last longer than a one-piece pillow since you can fluff the pillow to keep it in shape.

 So how do you know when your memory foam pillow needs replacing?
 If any of the below describes your pillow, it’s probably time to shop around for a new one: